doejo/Objective-C-Style-Guide/README.md

-#Roman Efimov's Objective-C Style and Usage Guide
+#Doejo Objective-C Style and Usage Guide

 This is an evolving document for my personal style and usage guidelines when writing Objective-C code.